turboapps/docs/getting_started/run_applications/run_applications.md

 To specify the launch behavior click on the settings gear located at the upper right of your dashboard.
 This setting controls where the application will execute for your left-click launches.

-1. Cloud (Browser): the application will execute in the cloud and stream to the user’s device via an HTML5 browser.
+1. **Cloud (Browser)**: the application will execute in the cloud and stream to the user’s device via an HTML5 browser.
-2. Cloud (Windowed): the application will execute in the cloud and stream to the user’s device via the Turbo Client.
+2. **Cloud (Windowed)**: the application will execute in the cloud and stream to the user’s device via the Turbo Client.
 This requires the user to have the Turbo Client installed on a Windows or Mac system.
-3. My Machine: the application will execute locally on the user’s device.
+3. **My Machine**: the application will execute locally on the user’s device.
 This requires the user to have the Turbo Client installed on a Windows system.

 ![](/docs/getting_started/run_applications/setting-the-default-launch-setting-1.png)